Wren's Super Wax Shoe Polish: Declining years (1965–2010s)

 The Royal Warrant continued until around 1964, when WREN'S merged with Meltonian to form Meltonian Wren Limited.
 The company name appeared on the lid of the transparent shoe polish "By appointment to H. M. The Queen, Mfrs. of shoe polish Meltonian Wren Ltd".
 The discontinuation of the Royal Warrant was most likely due to the uncertainties caused by the successive acquisitions taking place in such a short period.
 After further acquisition by Reckitt & Colman Ltd, the brand went on a downward spiral until the 21st century.

 Revival

 WREN'S has been active on social media since 2014 with Facebook and Instagram being favoured over other social media platforms.

 In 2016, WREN'S was relaunched in a few countries namely Singapore, Taiwan, New Zealand, Poland, the United Kingdom, Australia, Hong Kong, South Korea, Japan, France, Spain, Italy, Germany, Canada and Indonesia.
 WREN'S has since enjoyed relative success and popularity on Amazon Europe consisting of Amazon UK, Amazon Italy, Amazon France, Amazon Spain and Amazon Germany.

+n 2022, Hackson and Sons Ltd sold the brand to the ALMA F.R.C from France.
+It's Chief Executive Officer, Raymond Tan is still responsible for WREN'S and is spearheading ALMA F.R.C's foray into Asia Pacific.
+ALMA F.R.C also owns the brands Saphir, Tarrago, Dasco, Waproo among other brands.

-WREN'S marked their 130th anniversary in 2019.
+WREN'S marked her 135th anniversary in 2024.